AnatolyGeorgievski/CMSIS-RTOS/Definitions.md

 associated predicate becomes true.
 A thread whose execution is suspended on a condition variable is said to be blocked on the condition variable.

+[3.118] CPU Time (Execution Time)

+The time spent executing a process or thread, including the time spent executing system services on behalf of that process or thread.
+If the Threads option is supported, then the value of the CPU-time clock for a process is implementation-defined.
+With this definition the sum of all the execution times of all the threads in a process might not equal the process execution time, even in a single-threaded process, because implementations may differ in how they account for time during context switches or for other reasons.

+[3.119] CPU-Time Clock

+A clock that measures the execution time of a particular process or thread.

 [3.126] Deferred Batch Service

 A service that is performed as a result of events that are asynchronous with respect to requests.